veillette/p5bots/examples/HelloWorld.md

 Hello World is the traditional first program to be written when one is beginning a new language.
 In software, this means printing the string "Hello, World".
 In hardware, this means blinking an LED.
 Since p5.bots bridges the line, we'll do both!

-**Note:** This tutorial assumes you are working on a Mac, have administrator rights on your machine.
+**Note:** This tutorial assumes you are working on a Windows machine, have administrator rights on your machine.

 ### Prerequisites
 1. Node 0.12.x+